Kong/docs.konghq.com/app/_hub/kong-inc/kafka-upstream/how-to/_multiple-topics-and-acl.md

 ---
-nav_title: Configure Multiple Producer Topics with Whitelist in Kafka Upstream Plugin
+nav_title: Configure Multiple Allowed Producer Topics
-title: Configure Multiple Producer Topics with Whitelist in Kafka Upstream Plugin
+title: Configure Multiple Allowed Producer Topics with the Kafka Upstream Plugin
 minimum_version: 3.10.x
 ---

-## Configure Multiple Producer Topics with Allowlist in Kafka Upstream Plugin

-Since {{site.base_gateway}} 3.10, the Kafka Upstream Plugin supports sending the message to multiple client-defined Kafka topics, by using a query parameter that contains a list of target topic names.
-To prevent client request from sending message to arbitrary topics, user can also define a topic allowlist that can be sent to.
+Starting in {{site.base_gateway}} 3.10, the Kafka Upstream plugin supports sending messages to multiple client-defined Kafka topics by using a query parameter that contains a list of target topic names.
+To prevent client requests from sending messages to arbitrary topics, you can also define a topic allowlist.

+You can use the following fields in combination:
-By using the new configuration field `topics_query_arg`, user can define a request parameter name that contains a list of the target topics that Kafka Upstream will produce message to.
-By using the new configuration field `allowed_topics`, user can define the list of allowed topic names to which messages can be sent.
+* `config.topics_query_arg`:  Define a request parameter name that contains a list of the target topics that Kafka Upstream will produce messages to.

-{:.note .no-icon}
+* `config.allowed_topics`: Define the list of allowed topic names to which messages can be sent.

+{:.note}
 > The default topic configured in the `topic` field is always allowed, regardless of its inclusion in `allowed_topics`.
 When `allowed_topics` is not defined, only the default topic configured in the `topic` field is allowed.

-### How-to
+## Using the plugin

-Here is an example config that demonstrate how these new config field are being used in the Kafka Upstream plugin:
+Here is an example config that defines an allowlist and a topic list:

 ```
 _format_version: "3.0"